arthursw/space-filling-curves/README.md

 Drag'n'drop the image of your choice on the canvas to generate a hilbert or gosper curve version.

+## Installation

+Optionnaly create a virtual environment, then install the `jsonToSVG.py` dependencies with `pip install -r requirements.txt`.

 ## Usage

 Choose a curve type, drag-and-drop an image, choose some thresholds, and it will generate a curve.
 You can then export it with "exportJSON" and then use `jsonToSVG.py` to create an SVG drawing.